Cranford Canoe Club: Early 20th century

 The original Cranford Canoe Club (C.C.C.) had a clubhouse and sold memberships.
 Members did not have to reside in Cranford but most did.
 Members typically met on Friday nights to discuss activities.
 CCC had their first regatta in 1906.
 At the second regatta on Saturday, July 27, 1907, there were multiple canoe clubs participating including the Skeeter Canoe Club (Cranford), the Passiac Canoe Club, The Ulhigh Canoe Club (Cranford) and others.
 Events included Women's winner Miss Bessie Merriam who won a canoe back rest.
 Men's winner Alfred Clark, president of the Skeeter Canoe Club of Cranford won a paddle.

 The early Cranford Canoe Club shown on the 1922 map is later known as the Girl Scout House, and the Cranford Canoe Club moves across the street to its current location.

 At the CCC on June 5, 1908, a motion was passed "that flag memberships be established, flag members have the right to carry the club flag and to have the use of the club grounds, the racks and lockers for the storage of canoes and fittings."
 During the same week, the club docks and racks were completed and a rustic veranda was started.

 Cranford Historical Society trustee Robert Fredlington says the Cranford Canoe Club was "the cream of the bunch," and moved into the current building, formerly owned by the Ulhigh Canoe Club, in 1934.

 In the spring of 1908, the Ulhigh Canoe Club building at 250 Springfield Avenue was erected and completed around May 15, 1908.
-At 2pm, most likely on Saturday, May 30, 1908 (reported June 4, 1908) Ulhigh President Leeds of the club introduced H.H.
+At 2 p.m., most likely on Saturday, May 30, 1908 (reported June 4, 1908) Ulhigh President Leeds of the club introduced H.H.
 Drake of Elizabeth who made an address reciting the club's history.
 Edwin O. Woodling gave the club a hearty welcome and every assurance of public support.
 A club pennant was presented; a brown and white flag with the initial "U" inscribed in an embroidered triangle.
 A regatta followed on July 4 with a loving cup presented to each winner.
 Prizes for the July 4 event, including the trophies and a bathing suit were put on display at Reay's Drug Store.